jaqba98/angular-ui-generator/projects/angular-ui-generator/README.md

 ```
 {
   name: string, // Name of the view.
-  children: AugViewGeneratorType[], // Children of the current view.
+  children: ViewGeneratorType[], // Children of the current view.
 }
 ```